gonzalobellino/fabric-ccenv/README.md

 ## The problem

-Hyperledger Fabric v1.x dont support translate environment variables from the peer into the chaincode container.
-It's a problem in some environments with proxies connection
+Hyperledger Fabric v1.x dont support translate environment variables from the Peer into the chaincode container.
+It's a problem in some environments with proxies

 We can rebuild the base image provided by HLF with a custom one like this [dockerfile](dockerfile)